Hughley, Shropshire: Church of St John the Baptist

 The church, a Grade I listed building, was originally a chapel in the parish of Holy Trinity, Much Wenlock, and in the late 16th century it became a parish church in its own right.

 It was built in the 13th century, of limestone rubble with sandstone ashlar dressings.
 The nave and chancel are structurally undivided.
 Two lancet windows in the north of the nave are from this period.
 There was modification in the 14th century, when all the other windows were built.
 Inside, there is a late-medieval richly decorated rood screen.

 There is a timber-framed belfry built about 1700.
 New pews were installed in 1842.
 The church was restored in the 1870s by Richard Norman Shaw; this included creating the trussed rafter roof and restoring the west window.
+The octagonal clock on the belfry was given by Orlando Bridgeman, 3rd Earl of Bradford after his horse Sir Hugo won the Derby in 1892.
 There was restoration about 1900 which included reflooring the nave.

 Poem # 61 of Housman's collection A Shropshire Lad (1896) bears the title The Vane on Hughley Steeple, however the poet admitted in a letter to his brother that the church does not have much of a steeple, the square bell-cote tower having a simple pyramidal roof, and that he had another village's church in mind when describing the steeple in the poem.